-Earlier in his career Mike successfully led major gifts teams at Union College through the launch and successful completion of its $150 million Bicentennial Campaign.
-As a volunteer, Mike served as President of the Board of Directors of the ISAAC Charter School in New London, Connecticut.
+As a volunteer, Mike serves physically and mentally disabled athletes with Vermont Adaptive Ski & Sports, and previously as President of the Board of Directors of the ISAAC Charter School in New London, Connecticut.

 Mike completed his MBA at the University of New Haven and his BA from Beloit College where he was named the inaugural recipient of the Warren Miller Blue Skies Award.

 Shyla Banar brings a varied range of skills in non-profit research, evaluation, and methodology to the StepChange team.
 Shyla plays a critical role in helping to design the future work of the Zephyr Impact collaborative philanthropy initiative and adapting the current portfolio of work to optimize impact.
 Zephyr's programmatic work is organized into successive stages of refinement inclusive of search, grantee development, and impact execution.

 Previously, she was in Peace Corps Zambia working as a Rural Education Development Volunteer in primary schools in rural villages.
 She earned her BA in Anthropology & Sociology at the University of Tennessee at Chattanooga and earned her MA in International Studies at the Josef Korbel School of International Studies at the University of Denver.